austral/specification/src/07-reference.md

 #### Description

-The `in-module` special form changes the current module to the module named `name`.
+The `in-module` &specialop; changes the current module to the module named `name`.

 #### Examples